EridianAlpha/eridian.xyz/README.md

     - Checks if the folder for this commit already exists.
 If it does, the script skips to the next commit.
     - Checks out the commit.
     - Installs dependencies specific to this commit using Yarn (if a package.json file is present).
-    - Builds the static site using yarn build && yarn next export.
+    - Builds the static site using `yarn build && yarn next export`.
     - Moves the generated static site to a folder named with the commit hash in the versions directory.
     - Cleans up the 'out' directory.
     - Updates the static asset URLs by running an embedded Node.js script.